muety/muetsch.io/source/_posts/halite-a-rule-based-ai-bot.md

 tags:
 ---

-After having spent a considerable amount of time with it the last weekend, I wanted to make a short comment on [Halite.io](https://halite.io).
+After having spent a considerable amount of time with it last weekend, I wanted to make a short comment on [Halite.io](https://halite.io).
 Halite is a programming- and AI competition where people can write programs or train algorithms to control a bot that plays in a virtual 2D game environment.
 There is a leaderboard to track how your bot competes with other players' bots and you can watch a replay of every game your bot has played, which helps _debugging_ your bot as well as figuring out other people's strategies.
 Originally, I got aware of this challenge through a video by [one of my favorite](https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ) YouTube channels and became slightly addicted from that moment on.

 ## The Game
 ![](images/halite_game.png)